rsdoiel/antenna/snapshots.md

 <p>A surprisingly common complaint I see from developers who have tried using LLMs for code is that they encountered a hallucination - usually the LLM inventing a method or even a full software library that doesn't exist - and it crashed their confidence in LLMs as a tool for writing code.
 How could anyone productively use these things if they invent methods that don't exist?</p>
 <p>Hallucinations in code <strong>are the least harmful hallucinations you can encounter from a model</strong>.</p>

+<p>(When I talk about <em>hallucinations</em> here I mean instances where an LLM invents a completely untrue fact, or in this case outputs code references which don't exist at all.
+I see these as a separate issue from bugs and other mistakes, which are the topic of the rest of this post.)</p>

 <p>The real risk from using LLMs for code is that they'll make mistakes that <em>aren't</em> instantly caught by the language compiler or interpreter.
 And these happen <em>all the time</em>!</p>

 <p>The moment you run LLM generated code, any hallucinated methods will be instantly obvious: you'll get an error.
 You can fix that yourself or you can feed the error back into the LLM and watch it correct itself.</p>